 Hussein Elhaj, Business Development and Enterprise Strategy Team, eClinicalWorks

 As healthcare has shifted from fee-for-service to value-based reimbursement models, payers and providers alike have faced the challenge of sharing the patient data necessary to support claims and meet reporting requirements.
-As Frank Vo explains, healow Insights empowers payers and providers alike, providing for discrete EHR data, point-of-care alerts, and faster medical record retrieval.
-Payers and providers alike can now enjoy a fully encrypted and secure solution for their data exchange needs.
+As Frank Vo explains, healow Insights provides for discrete EHR data, point-of-care alerts, and faster medical record retrieval for everyone.
+Organizations throughout the healthcare system can now enjoy a fully encrypted and secure solution for their data exchange needs.

 “One of the core concepts of healow Insights is the ability to empower the provider at the point of care with actionable data coming from the payers.”